MoserMichael/my-notes/dev-gotchas.md

 My new project is a programming language called PYX - the project is [here](https://github.com/MoserMichael/jscriptparse).
 I guess that's a project that will keep me busy for a while.

+One problem is: how do you test a programming language?
+One approach is bootstrapping: implementing the programming language compiler/runtime on top of a more limited version of the  same programming language.
+That is a very sound approach for compiled languages - with static typing.
+However a scripting language/shell like PYX wouldn't quite benefit from this approach.

+I am trying to test the PYX programming language by implementing leetcode problems. (never bothered to do leetcode exercise in serious, maybe i will get some sense from this kind of exercise ;-)

-I am now keeping most of my notes on various subjects in the following file now: [here it is](https://github.com/MoserMichael/my-notes/blob/master/learning-all-sorts-of-stuff.txt) .
+I have also started to keep most of my notes on various subjects in the following file now: [here it is](https://github.com/MoserMichael/my-notes/blob/master/learning-all-sorts-of-stuff.txt) .
 Most of my work involves some sort of navigation through diverse software environments.
 Now these environments are all different - but they do have similarities.
 The most important part seems to be: not getting lost.

 ---22/02/23 17:27:35----------------------